Lucas-C/ludochaordic/content/2020-07-15-pelican-pingback-and-webmentions.md

 they are [_low tech_](https://homebrewserver.club/low-tech-website-howto.html#software),
 and because they are generated only from [versionable text documents](https://en.wikipedia.org/wiki/Version_control), they are very resilient.

-Sadly, static websites cannote **receive** linkbacks, as this requires some custom server-side code.
+Sadly, static websites cannot **receive** linkbacks, as this requires some custom server-side code.
 However they can perfectly well **send** linkbacks !

 Hence, I have written a Pelican plugin to send linkbacks,